Donald-Taggart/Data-Analytics-Portfolio/README.md

 *	Utilized Python for data wrangling, exploratory data analysis, encoding, machine learning pipeline development, and hyperparameter tuning.
 *	Presented results to faculty and students virtually, via Zoom and Microsoft PowerPoint, as the capstone project for the University of Wisconsin Data Science and Analytics Bootcamp.

+This is the capstone project for the University of Wisconsin Data Science and Analytics Bootcamp.
+It's a machine learning project

 ## Business Intelligence

 [![](/Quaker_Property_and_Casualty/Screenshot_20230213_121713.png)](https://public.tableau.com/views/BusinessIntelligenceFinalProject_16763102730270/EarthquakeDashboard?:language=en-US&:display_count=n&:origin=viz_share_link)